-- 9. For Teaching Practice Abstracts Prepare an abstract of the proposed presentation (200-300 words total).
+- Grounding: Provide grounding in the relevant evidence and/or literature (such as research and learning theories) in teaching, learning, and student success.
+Please contact CETL if you would like assistance. - Approach/Methods: Describe the research methodology and how-the instructional strategy or intervention was implemented and explored. - Discussion/Lessons Learned: This section should address the following questions: How did the implemented strategy impact student learning or academic success?
+What are the findings related to student learning and success or your teaching practice?
+What were the unexpected outcomes and lessons learned?
+How might others apply, adapt, or extend what you have done to address student learning or academic success in their teaching practice? - References: Provide key citations relevant to your work.
+These are not included in the word count. - 9.
+For Teaching Practice Abstracts Prepare an abstract of the proposed presentation (up to 500 words total).
 The abstract should highlight how your proposed presentation relates to student learning or academic success, along with lessons learned or challenges.
-The abstract includes: - Relevance (150-200 words suggested): Describe the teaching and learning focus of the presentation, such as the student learning issue, goal of the teaching strategy or curricular innovation, or work in progress.
+The abstract includes: - Description of the Teaching Practice & Relevance: Describe the teaching and learning focus of the presentation, such as the student learning issue, goal of the teaching strategy or curricular innovation, or work in progress.
 This could include a student engagement activity, innovative instructional strategy, or curricular improvement.
-The abstract should articulate why the topic is relevant and how the issue or strategy impacts student learning or success. - Presentation Purpose & Takeaways (50-100 words suggested): Describe the purpose of the presentation.
+The abstract also should articulate why the topic is relevant and how the issue or strategy impacts student learning or success. - Presentation Purpose & Takeaways: Describe the purpose of the presentation.
 For example, what are the intended takeaways and lessons learned for the participants?
 Or what feedback are you seeking (for works in progress)? - Resources/references: Provide recommended resources or references relevant to the proposed session.
 These are not included in the word count.